sarv-projects/campus-swap/README.md

 # CampusSwap

-CampusSwap is a **full-stack marketplace platform** for college students to **buy, sell, and exchange items within different campuses**.
+CampusSwap is a **full-stack marketplace platform** for college students to **buy, sell, and exchange items within same campus and between different campuses**.
 It provides a secure, user-friendly environment where students can list items for sale, browse listings, communicate with sellers, and complete transactions safely.

 ---